arnoldssemuyaga/C4P-Diagnostics-Toolkit/README.md

 6. **Restarting the System**: Initiates a system restart with a message indicating the refurbishment is complete.
 7. **Self-Deletion**: Deletes the `Clean-Up.bat` script itself after execution to leave no traces behind.

 This script ensures the laptop is fully prepared for deployment, with all unnecessary files removed and system settings optimized.

-There will be a version without this script for portable usage.
+The public version posted on this GitHub **will not include this script.** This is only applicable with a fresh install of the Dual C4P Windows image.

 ---